Conor-King/Glass_Project/minifab-dev/readme.md

 After this the only thing remianing is to populate the entities with actual unique ids and cids using the ipfs code.
 The method do do this is with a bash script which being developed.
 Thiss will make the populating simpler and more user-friendly.
 The script already have a method which gives the user the option to input and upload an asset to the ipfs.
 The generation of unique ids is with "github.com/google/uuid" see line 50 in ipfs/main.go.

+### Develop suggestion
-To develop simply edit the main.go file in chaicodes/sample/go/main.go and copy it to /vars/chaincode/sample.
+simply edit the main.go file in chaicodes/sample/go/main.go and copy it to /vars/chaincode/sample.
 You can edit directly in vars/chaincode but there is a chance to lose your code, for ex - if u execute ```minifab cleanup```.

 ```cp chaincodes/strings/go/main.go vars/chaincode/strings/go/``` - copy and replace the main.go file

 ## To Do: